DovydasLatkauskas/ShippingProblem/README.md

 To add a new discount rule:
-Add it in DiscountRule.java, append it to discountList in getDiscountRuleList()
+Add it in DiscountRule.java, append it to discountList in getDiscountRuleList() If there are any additional non-monetary monthly restrictions for these discounts add them to MonthlyRestrictions

 To change the maximum discount amount per month change it in Constants.java Same for input and output folder paths

 For new postal services just add them to the enum in DeliveryMethod.java To add new PackageSizes go to PackageSize.java and define their delivery prices in DeliveryMethod.java

+# Design choices
+- Postal services and package sizes are represented as enums, thus it is trivial to add new ones

+- For easy addition of new rules, discount rules are represented as instances of the abstract DiscountRule class and are all run as long as they are added to getDiscountRuleList()

+- Maximum monthly discounts, input and output paths are defined in Constants.java for easy modification

+- main in Main.java only calls runApplication in Runner.java, so that we can use runApplication with different input and output paths for Unit Testing

 # Project structure
 ![image](https://user-images.githubusercontent.com/77624813/232336638-7707e7cd-e3c7-43f9-8361-284bb873f80d.png)